Analysis of 30k retros: 4 tips for agile teams

 And the trend is clearly recognizable: the more participants have a retrospective, the weaker their ROTI rating.
 Especially from 15 participants: inside the ROTI score mark of 8/10 is clearly undercut.

 Are retrospectives in large teams even worth it?
-Or does it make more sense to work on the size of the team first...
-Maybe the Scrum Guide with its recommendation to aim for about 7 team members, is not at all wrong.
+Or does it make more sense to work on the size of the team first… Maybe he Scrum Guide with his recommendation to aim for about 7 team members, not at all wrong.

 Insight 4: Almost 50% make retrospectives bi-weekly or shorter 🔄